Trustroots/trustroots/docs/Logging.md

 Do not use `console.log/warn/error/info` in files bundled for client side since they would be shipped to our users.

-In Angular code, you can use [`$log`](https://docs.angularjs.org/api/ng/service/$log) service.
-Output from this is disabled in production.

 There is currently no method to use in React code.

 We don't currently record client side error logging to centralised place.